Stanford PSYCH 290

 Reading Types:

-It’s a crazy time and I know sometimes there are hard trade-offs you have to make with your time between courses and life.
+I know sometimes there are hard trade-offs you have to make with your time between courses and life.
 I’ve kept the reading list as short as I can for that reason.

 So I’m using the following system to demarcate how critical a reading is:

-A – this is essential reading, giving you the intellectual scaffold to understand the main points of the course.
+A – This is essential reading, giving you the intellectual scaffold to understand the main points of the course.
 Without reading these, you may miss entire sets of concepts and insights.

 B – this is very helpful reading, if you miss this; you may miss single concepts or insights.